godotengine/godot-docs/tutorials/shading/your_first_shader/your_first_spatial_shader.rst

 You have decided to start writing your own custom Spatial shader.
-Maybe you saw a cool trick online that was done with shaders, or you have found that the :ref:`SpatialMaterial <class_SpatialMaterial>` isn't quite meeting your needs.
+Maybe you saw a cool trick online that was done with shaders, or you have found that the :ref:`SpatialMaterial <api:class_SpatialMaterial>` isn't quite meeting your needs.
 Either way, you have decided to write your own and now you need figure out where to start.

 This tutorial will explain how to write a Spatial shader and will cover more topics than the